flame-engine/flame/doc/tutorials/klondike/step2.md

 Also note that I am `await`ing the image to finish loading before initializing anything else in the game.
-This is for convenience: it means that by the time all other components are initialized, they can assume the spritesheet is already loaded.
-We can even add a helper function to extract a sprite from the common
+This is for convenience: it means that by the time all other components are initialized, they can assume the sprite sheet is already loaded.
+We can even add a helper function to extract a sprite from the common sprite sheet:
-spritesheet:

 ```dart
 Sprite klondikeSprite(double x, double y, double width, double height) {